SethDavenport/ng2-redux-select/README.md

 Experiment to see if I can make it work with [ngrx](https://github.com/ngrx/store) too.

-Credit to Evan Schultz and Cosmin Ronnin for the original decorator implementation.
+Credit to Cosmin Ronnin for the original decorator implementation.

 # Setup